Beets are commonly grown in spring, summer, and autumn.

-Beets are a cool-season crop; they are best grown in spring and fall.
+Plant beet seeds in the cool time of the year; they are best grown in spring and fall.

 Grow beets for their sweet roots or earthy-flavored greens.
 Beets are most flavorful and colorful when grown in cool soil.

-• Beets can be directly sown in the garden 4 weeks before the last frost in spring.
+- Beets can be directly sown in the garden 4 weeks before the last frost in spring.

-• Beets sown in late summer can be harvested in fall and winter if they are protected from severe freezing by a layer of straw or leaves or covered by a plastic tunnel.
+- Beets sown in late summer can be harvested in fall and winter if they are protected from severe freezing by a layer of straw or leaves or covered by a plastic tunnel.

-Beet roots can be red, yellow, white, or striped.
+Beetroots can be red, yellow, white, or striped.
 Some varieties have bright red leaf veins.

 Beets mature in 45 to 60 days depending on the variety.